To send files on Skype:

 You can also send files during a call.
 All you have to do is click the + button in the call window, then choose Send File.

-As you can see, it's possible that files sent to you on Skype can contain viruses and other malware.
-When you save an infected file, malware can be installed on your computer automatically, without you even knowing it.
-Malware can damage other files, steal passwords, spy on you, and more.
-This is why it's important to be careful when receiving files, and to always follow these precautions:
+While it's not very likely, it's important to note that files sent to you over Skype could contain viruses and other malware.
+This is why it's important to be careful when opening files and to always follow these precautions:

 - Don't open any files you weren't expecting.
 Even if the file looks like it's from someone you know, it may have been sent to you automatically by a virus.
 This is how many viruses spread.
 If a contact sends you a file that seems suspicious, you should call or IM that person to verify that it was meant for you.